CodeColaLLC/WordPress/README.md

 1. In the *Payload URL* field, enter the path to the hosted WordPress installation, followed by *deploy.php*, e.g. `http://acmeco.com/deploy.php`.

 1. In the *Secret* field, choose a long, random, unpredictable token.
 You can generate one at a website like [this](http://randomkeygen.com/) (see the *Ft.
 Knox Passwords* section).
-Keep track of this "secret" for now, but don't store it anywhere permanently.
+Keep track of this "secret" for now, but ❗ don't store it anywhere permanently.
+(If it is lost, just generate a new one.)

 1. Click *Add webhook*.